 108 — The Unicorns Have Got To Go

-The DudeTime bodyspray commercial's underlying message is, "This cologne will attract sexy women to you and make them rip your clothes off!"
+- The DudeTime bodyspray commercial's underlying message is, "This cologne will attract sexy women to you and make them rip your clothes off!"note

 Mordecai: How is this supposed to help me get the ladies?

-Rigby uses the term, "What the H?" again.
+- Mordecai uses the term, "What the H?".

-Apparently the only way to get rid of unicorns is to flat out murder them.note
+- Apparently the only way to get rid of unicorns is to flat out murder them.note

 110 — Don

-J.G.
+- J.G.
 Quintel, William Salyers and Sam Marin, the voice actors of Mordecai, Rigby and Pops, were forced to change it to "plank" (as "plank" is British slang for someone who is considered dumb and "turd" is considered too gross for children's TV over there) in the UK.
-They had a lot of fun doing it.note The link to this video has been removed for legal reasons
+They had a lot of fun doing it.note

 202 — It's Time